Toasterly/ParlorIssues/README.md

 - Expected vs actual behavior
 - Screenshots/videos if applicable
 - Platform (PC VR, Quest, Desktop)
+- VRChat Logs from the timestamp of the issue

 Issues with missing/incomplete information will be ignored.